Professional Development (PDPs)

 • Attend professional development programs delivered by PAA registered training organisations.
 Please refer to Workshops

 • Attend non-approved Pilates specific educational programs.
-PDPs for these programs are allocated a maximum of 50% and a full course outline, presenter CV/bio and evidence that the content is beyond entry-level certification is required.
+Presenter CV/bio and evidence that the content is beyond entry-level certification is required.

 Ways for PAA members to accrue PDPs is also listed in the PDP Accrual Table.